-Thus, wolves are often associated with family or loyalty, as a pack need each other to survive in the wilderness.
+Thus, wolves are often associated with family or loyalty, as a pack needs each other to survive in the wilderness.
 There is the concept of the lone wolf (aka the matured offspring that go off to start their new pack), but if they take too long to find their mate and grow their own pack, they’re more vulnerable to other predators and natural elements.

 These fierce beasts have many symbols and meanings over history and mythology.
-The Ancient Greeks associated wolves with Apollo, the god of archery, music, truth, healing and more.
+The Ancient Greeks associated wolves with Apollo, the god of archery, music, truth, healing, and more.

 Caution to the Wind

 Despite their predatory instincts and ability to kill, wolves are cautious and only kill when necessary.
-When they feel like someone is an intruder to their territory or they need to feed, that’s when the claws come out and they become deadly.
+When they feel like someone is an intruder to their territory or they need to feed, that’s when the claws come out, and they become deadly.

 The Wild Child

 Wolves are incredibly difficult to domesticate, unlike their smaller relative, the domesticated dog.
 Despite their links to dogs, wolves learn to socialize mainly based on smell, the first since they develop as younglings.
 When they develop all their senses, anything that doesn’t smell familiar causes fear.
 And because of their size and predatory nature, being unfamiliar to a wolf can be dangerous.